-Focuses on assigning appropriate procedure codes and modifiers from the current edition of Common Procedural Terminology while adhering to current coding and regulatory guidelines.
-Students will utilize a manual and computer aided coding system to code clinical services and procedures performed, based upon scenarios and operative reports while practicing AHIMA's Standards of Ethical Coding.
-Prerequisites: AHLT110M, BIOL106M or BIOL110M.
-Note: A grade of "C" or better and a CGPA of 2.0 is required to continue on to MCOD215M.
+Focuses on assigning appropriate procedure codes and modifiers from the current edition of Current Procedural Terminology (CPT) while adhering to current coding and third-party payer guidelines.
+Students will utilize a manual system to code clinical services and procedures performed based upon scenarios and operative reports while applying AHIMA's Standards of Ethical Coding.
+Prerequisite: AHLT110M or permission of the instructor.
+Corequisite: BIOL106M and BIOL107M or BIOL110M\ or permission of the instructor. \BIOL106M and BIOL107M or BIOL110M need to be completed prior to, or concurrently.